 MAG actively cultivates leaders by identifying high performers, providing them opportunities to broaden and deepen their experience, then promoting them to positions of greater responsibility when they perform.
 Several of the members of MAG’s senior leadership team started in operational positions and earned advancement through superior performance.
 MAG’s plans for continued explosive growth require MAG leaders to simultaneously prepare themselves for greater responsibility while grooming their subordinates to assume more challenging roles.

 Finally, MAG’s growth strategy and execution is flexible.
 MAG does not allow itself to become constrained by an inflexible strategy that becomes irrelevant.
 MAG’s leadership collectively decides on the end goals based on customer relationships and requirements.
 Leaders at every level of MAG then aggressively pursue those goals with creativity and innovation.
-MAG then ruthlessly alters or abandons approaches based on real world results, customer intimacy, and mission understanding.
+MAG then adjusts approaches based on real world results, customer intimacy, and mission understanding.
 This process isn’t based on years or quarters, but rather months or sometimes even weeks.
 Collective buy-in, decentralized execution, and frequent reevaluation allows MAG to rapidly adjust to change in order to meet customer needs.